kenscripts/UniAmp/README.md

 # Usage
-For one example of how to use the UniAmp pipeline, see "uni_amp.workflow.txt".
-This was the workflow used in the original UniAmp publication for designing strain-specific primers to bacterial isolates.
-The following is a walkthrough of the UniAmp pipeline.
+For specific examples on how to use the UniAmp pipeline, see `*.workflow.txt` files in the `docs` folder.
+These files show the process for designing strain-specific primers to different bacteria.  \

+The following is a general walkthrough of the UniAmp pipeline:

 ### Set bash variables
 Create bash variables for dependencies by running setup script as described above under "Installation".